villagecomputing/superpipe/docs/index.md

 ### Evaluate

 Once you've built your pipeline it's time to see how well it works.
+Think of this as unit tests for your code.
+You wouldn't ship code to production without testing it, you shouldn't ship LLM pipelines to production without evaluating them.

 This requires:

+- **A dataset with labels** - the _correct_ label for each row in your data.
+You can use an early version of your pipeline to generate _candidate labels_ and manually inspect and correct to generate your ground truth.
 - **Evaluation function** - a function that defines what "correct" is.
 In this example we use a simple string comparison evaluation function, but in general it could be any arbitrary function, including a call to an LLM to do more advanced evals.
-- **A dataset with labels** - the _correct_ label for each row in your data.
-You can use an early version of your pipeline to generate _candidate labels_ and manually inspect and correct to generate your ground truth.

 ```python
 from superpipe.pipeline import Pipeline